 9. Kensington – Q2/3 Target – All functionality

 10. Foundation Home Loans – Q3/4 – All functionality

 Platform, Aldermore, West Brom Building Society, Together and The Mortgage Lender have yet to announce timelines but intend to aim for all functionality.

 A panel of mortgage firms and networks, including Mortgage Advice Bureau, LSL, Sesame Bankhall and Connells, laid out their views on the strategic importance of technology and innovation in the market.

-Ben Thompson, CEO at MAB raised the spectre of the travel industry and said while he understood why some may not want to make technology moves first, sitting it out entirely is not an option.
+Ben Thompson, managing director at MAB raised the spectre of the travel industry and said while he understood why some may not want to make technology moves first, sitting it out entirely is not an option.
 He added that the relationships mortgage brokers and lenders have now must be strengthened, adding it’s so important ‘we get that right.’

 Adrian Scott, group mortgage services director at Connells Group, said there were three reasons his firm had chosen Twenty7Tec’s software.